The-OpenROAD-Project/OpenLane/docs/source/installation.rst

 ------------

 Step 1.1.
-Installation of packages in Ubuntu
+Installation of packages in Ubuntu 20.04 and above
 ===========
 All of the required packages are included in the Docker image, so the list of packages is slim.